 Renaissance and Baroque Art

-Kinew has held residential fellowships at the Getty Research Institute and at the Bibliotheca Hertziana, Max Planck Institute for Art History in Rome, Italy, where she was a Samuel H. Kress Foundation Institutional Fellow.
+Kinew has held residential fellowships at the Radcliffe Institute for Advanced Study, the Getty Research Institute and at the Bibliotheca Hertziana, Max Planck Institute for Art History in Rome, Italy, where she was a Samuel H. Kress Foundation Institutional Fellow.
 Her scholarship has been supported by numerous organizations including the Andrew W. Mellon Foundation, the Fondazione Lemmermann in Rome, and the David Rockefeller Center for Latin American Studies at Harvard.

 Raised in Winnipeg and on Lake of the Woods in Canada, Kinew received her Hon.
 B.A. from the University of Toronto and her A.M. and PhD from Harvard University.
 Before her appointment at Harvard, Kinew was a postdoctoral fellow in the Andrew W. Mellon Fellowship for Scholars in the Humanities and a lecturer in the Department of Art and Art History at Stanford University.
 From 2018- 2021, Kinew was a Shutzer Assistant Professor at the Radcliffe Institute.